 Once you have a child, you will never not be a parent.

-Having kids means your vacations will always be about the kids unless you have magical in-laws or parents who can babysit for a week or so.
+Having kids means your vacations will always be about the kids unless you have magical in-laws or parents who can babysit for a week.

 You’ll have to choose kid-friendly destinations, with kid-friendly restaurants, museums, theme parks, and activities.
 Disneyland will be about how many times you can go through the It’s A Small World ride without losing your goddamn mind.

 And I don’t think you can take a toddler on the Tower of Terror.
 Just sayin’.

 I shared a few in the other childfree article, but this goes into more depth.
 Maybe these reasons resonate with you.
 Maybe you know someone who might also be like me in this respect.